 Jim graduated from the University of Michigan School of Engineering.
 He retired in 1997 from Medtronic Inc. as Vice President and a member of their Operating Committee.
 He founded the Medical Company DLP Inc. in 1979.
 The company developed and sold devices used in open-heart surgery worldwide.
 In the process he was granted numerous patents in the areas of open-heart surgery, blood cell separation, and kidney dialysis.
 He has received local and national awards for entrepreneurship as well contributions to the Medical field.
 The U of M School of Mechanical engineering awarded him the Alumni Merit Award for Mechanical Engineering in 2012.

 Jim and his wife, Judy, founded Paraklesis Ministry with the objective of encouraging and educating clergy and missionaries.
 They were able to touch lives in the Americas and Europe.
 Jim has also served as the director of a parachurch ministry.
 He worked with several pastors on a personal basis and co-authored an article published in Leadership magazine on pastoral restoration.
-He worked in India training young entrepreneurs in Christ-centered leadership and has authored two books based on this experience.
+He worked in South Asia training young entrepreneurs in Christ-centered leadership and has authored two books based on this experience.
 He served on the board of Cedarville University and several churches.
 Cornerstone Seminary (G.R) awarded him an honorary doctorate in 2005.
 He is also a sculptor seeking to convey scriptural truths through art and has sculpture on university campuses and hospitals.

 Douglas H. Gent – Vice Chair